SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 #### Testing voice configuration and voice commands

 *After* you have finished all the required [installation and configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) steps (especially for the [voice support](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation) of the Assistants), you can test the dialog with two different Assistants.
-To do this, please open a Windows command shell (type Windows-R => cmd => Return), go to the *Binaries* folder of the Simulator Controller distribution and enter the following commands:
+To do this, please open a Windows command shell (type Windows-R => cmd => Return), go to the *Binaries* folder of the Simulator Controller distribution and enter the following commands (or go the the *Utilities* folder in the installation folder and double-click the file "Voice Test.bat"):

 	D:\Controller\Binaries>"Voice Server.exe" -Debug true